Austere hopes find pleasure in lately cherished flowers.

 and daffodils.
 See with flourish, and relish flowers.

-Touch of time unfurls, budding into articulated variance of blooms
+Touch of time unfurls buds into articulated variance of blooms

-’Mirage’ erodes the vibrancy into mottled, blemished flowers.
+’Mirage’ erodes this vibrancy into mottled, blemished flowers.

 Notes: Elizabeth Woody, “an enrolled member of the Confederate Tribes of Warm Springs in Oregon” is Oregon’s current poet laureate (March 2016).